datanav/docs/git.rst

 When the source code in the develop branch reaches a stable point and is ready to be released, all of the changes should be merged back into master branch and then tagged with a release number.

 Therefore, each time when changes are merged back into master, this is a new production release by definition.
-We are very strict at this to follow this practice.
+We follow this practice very strictly.

 **Supporting branches**